-Today we have Israel Gonzalez, Artisan Bath & Body's photographer, to talk write about his experience with taking pictures and what his goals in life are.
+Israel, Artisan Bath & Body's photographer, will write about his experience with taking pictures and what his goals in life are.

 Hello, my name is Israel and I am Artisan Bath & Body's photographer.